-WILDLIFE

-Though the natural ecosystem has been affected by the citrus industry, the reservoir and year-round irrigation water attract waterfowl and other species that would normally only visit seasonally.
+WILDLIFE Though the natural ecosystem has been affected by the citrus industry, the reservoir and yearround irrigation water attract waterfowl and other species that would normally only visit seasonally.
 The dry wash area of Mockingbird Canyon shelters brush rabbits, California ground squirrels and bobcats.
 Raccoons, striped skunks, kangaroo rats and coyotes are also found here.
 Red-tailed hawks, California quail, hummingbirds and roadrunners are common.

-RECREATIONAL ACTIVITIES

-- The Sunkist Center, set in citrus groves and rose gardens next to a courtyard and gazebo, is available for weddings, reunions, special events and meetings.
-Call the park for details. - The group picnic area typifies the look and ambience of the pre-World War II period peaceful, natural, and conducive to family picnicking and strolling under the trees.
+RECREATIONAL ACTIVITIES The Sunkist Center, set in citrus groves and rose gardens next to a courtyard and gazebo, is available for weddings, reunions, special events and meetings.
+Call the park for details.

+Miss California and Iowa Boy statue • The group picnic area typifies the look and ambience of the pre-World War II period-peaceful, natural and conducive to family picnicking and strolling under the trees.
 An outdoor amphitheater and interpretive gazebo provide a backdrop for open-air presentations and a summer concert series.
 Call the park for reservations, availability and fee information.

-ACCESSIBLE FEATURES &

-- The Sunkist Center building and its restrooms, a pay telephone, benches and drinking fountain at the adjoining gazebo (approaches may require some assistance) - The restroom and drinking fountains in the picnic area - The drinking fountain and the stage area in the interpretive gazebo/amphitheater - Decomposed granite walkways-some routes between points are from 200 to 400 feet long

-- Chino Hills State Par 4/2 miles north of junction of Highways 71 and 91 (909) 780-6222 - Lake Perris State Recreation Area, 11 miles south of Riverside (909) 940-5603/5608
+ACCESSIBLE FEATURES 🖒 - The Sunkist Center building and its restrooms, benches and drinking fountain at the adjoining gazebo (approaches may require some assistance) - The restroom and drinking fountains in the picnic area - The drinking fountain and the stage area in the interpretive gazebo/amphitheater - Decomposed granite walkways-some routes between points are from 200 to 400 feet long Accessibility is continually improving.
+Call the park for the latest information or visit http://access.parks.ca.gov NEARBY STATE PARKS - Chino Hills State Park, 4.5 miles north of junction of Highways 71 and 91 (951) 780-6222 - Lake Perris State Recreation Area, 11 miles south of Riverside (951) 940-5603/5608

-Gazebo and rose garden

-PLEASE REMEMBER

-- Park hours are 8:00 a.m. to 5:00 p.m. in winter and 8:00 a.m. to 7:00 p.m. in summer. - Alcohol is not allowed in the park except by special event permit only. - All features of the park are protected by law.
-Visitors may sample citrus fruit only on interpretive tours. - Stay on designated trails and paths at all times. - Dogs must be on a leash no longer than six feet and must be under control at all times.

-This park is supported in part through a nonprofit organization.
-For more information contact:

-California Citrus State Historic Park Non-Profit Management Corporation P.O.
-Box 21292 • Riverside, CA 92516
+Gazebo and rose garden PLEASE REMEMBER - Park hours are 8 a.m. to 5 p.m. year-round. - Alcohol is not allowed in the park except by special event permit only. - All features of the park are protected by law.
+Visitors may sample citrus fruit only on interpretive tours, and the taking of fruit, plants or trees is prohibited. - Stay on designated trails and paths at all times. - Access to Working Citrus Groves is prohibited.
+Please stay out of these work areas. - Dogs must be on a leash no longer than six feet and must be under control at all times.
+This park receives support in part from a nonprofit organization.
+For more information, contact: California Citrus State Historic Park Non-Profit Management Corporation P.O.
+Box 21292 Riverside, CA 92516